bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

 Web Searching
 =============

-The above Google changes does **not** entirely free you from the Google ad-targetting monolith.
+The above Google changes do **not** entirely free you from the Google ad-targetting monolith.
 Google will still record your queries, even if they say otherwise.